brianlmerritt/AGI-theBook/README.md

   </a>
 </p>

-A website which is a Landing Page of a Metaverse based Business.
+This was a Landing Page of a Metaverse based Business Website.

+The style was very modern and futuristic - perfect for my new AI novel - AGI:theBook!

-### The project is hosted on Vercel : [Metaversus](https://project-metaverse-beta.vercel.app/)
+### Om's original project is hosted on Vercel : [Metaversus](https://project-metaverse-beta.vercel.app/)

 ## :star: Give A Star

-You can also give this repository a star to show more people and they can use this repository.
+You can also give a star to show more people that they can use [his repository](https://github.com/omunite215/Project_Metaverse).

 # Getting Started